JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 That, in combination with a Youtube video I recently keyed onto, about the [creator's love of really obscure art](https://www.youtube.com/watch?v=d_n_gmINZTI), inspired me to try and do something, well, artsy!

-Taking inspiration from maximalist ideas, and the general vibe of
+Taking inspiration from maximalist ideas, and the general vibe of early internet aesthetics, I spent the entirety of yesterday (sans the runtime of The Beautiful Bones, which I watched with a friend)